 - Stress Reduction: Some young adults with autism like to have pressure applied to their joints.
 It calms them and makes them less anxious.
 By incorporating a strength training regimen, not only are they becoming stronger, but it also helps them with any anxiety they may be experiencing.

 - Body Control: By incorporating a well-designed strength and cardiovascular training program and by showing them the correct way to do an exercise, these young adults gain better control of their bodies.
-I have noticed there are times when their movement is awkward and out of control.
+I noticed there are times when their movement is awkward and out of control.
 By learning the correct way to do a movement, they gain the control they need to accomplish the exercise correctly so they do not hurt themselves.
 And by continuously adjusting and tweaking the movements, they are able to have better coordination in their everyday movements.

 - Attention Span: Working one-on-one with a personal trainer helps lengthen attention span.
 Parents have noted that simple instructions used in this relationship help them succeed in other areas in life whether at work or home.

 - Limiting of Repetitive Behavior: Keeping exercise routines focused and on-task helps clients with autism improve their mental flexibility and break the obsessive behaviors that some of them display.

 I like the weights.
 I like to make them go up and down, and in and out with my arms and legs.
 They make me get stronger.
 Dennis rocks, and he is teaching me cool stuff about exercise.